Do You Need a Deck Permit? Complete Guide

 You'll typically need a building permit when:

-- Deck exceeds 200 square feet (threshold varies by city: 100–200 sq ft)
+- Deck exceeds 200 square feet in total area (some cities set this threshold lower, at 100–144 sq ft)

 When You DON'T Need a Permit